 - Indent each patty with fingers to avoid explosion or crumbling of the meat patties when you cook.
 The meat will expand during cooking, and the indentation will disappear.

-Now let’s go over the recipe first before my husband talks about his review on the wine that we pair up with Hambāgu.
+Now before I share the recipe, Mr. JOC will talk about his review on the wine that we pair up with Hambāgu.

 - ½ (6.8 oz, 192 g) large onion

 - 1 Tbsp. oil for sautéing onion